Toni Munoz-Hunt’s Model Behaviors

 In fact, the garments often loved by women are loathed by men.
 That’s fine when women want to dress for compliments from other women, but they need to understand that the same female compliment-garnering frock could mean disinterest from a male prospect.
 In order to differentiate between the two, let’s examine some current trends.

-My examples below will show how easily an outfit can become a date-dashing don’t.
-But have no fear – I’ll show you how to take those don’ts and make them do’s.
+My examples below will show how easily an outfit can become a date-dashing don’t

 The Casual Boyfriend Look